Scandium: History

 Dmitri Mendeleev, who is referred to as the father of the periodic table, predicted the existence of an element ekaboron, with an atomic mass between 40 and 48 in 1869.
 Lars Fredrik Nilson and his team detected this element in the minerals euxenite and gadolinite in 1879.
 Nilson prepared 2 grams of scandium oxide of high purity.
 He named the element scandium, from the Latin Scandia meaning "Scandinavia".
 Nilson was apparently unaware of Mendeleev's prediction, but Per Teodor Cleve recognized the correspondence and notified Mendeleev.

 Metallic scandium was produced for the first time in 1937 by electrolysis of a eutectic mixture of potassium, lithium, and scandium chlorides, at 700–800 °C. The first pound of 99% pure scandium metal was produced in 1960.
 Production of aluminium alloys began in 1971, following a US patent.
 Aluminium-scandium alloys were also developed in the USSR.

 Laser crystals of gadolinium-scandium-gallium garnet (GSGG) were used in strategic defense applications developed for the Strategic Defense Initiative (SDI) in the 1980s and 1990s.

-Red giant stars near the Galactic Center

-In early 2018, evidence was gathered from spectrometer data of significant scandium, vanadium, and yttrium abundances in red giant stars in the Nuclear Star Cluster (NSC) in the Galactic Center.
-Further research showed that this was an illusion caused by the relatively low temperature (below 3,500 K) of these stars masking the abundance signals, and that this phenomenon was observable in other red giants.